 When romantic partnerships are put under the scanner, the honeymoon period, the seven-year itch, midlife crisis, toxicity and dysfunctionality are the most commonly discussed themes.
 However, amid these, one phenomenon slips through the cracks – complacency in a relationship.
 Perhaps because it is not as glamorous as the honeymoon period or as seemingly disturbing as a toxic or dysfunctional relationship.

 However, it warrants attention because complacency in a marriage or long-term relationship is extremely commonplace, and has the potential to wreak havoc if left unattended.
 What makes it even more alarming is the fact that complacent behavior creeps up slowly into relationship dynamics, owing to which most couples aren’t able to spot the early warning signs in time.
+By the time you do realize that something is amiss, you’re already in a stale relationship that seems to be withering away, little by little.

 What Does Complacent Mean In A Relationship?